Mooncake Store Preview#

 Object Information Maintenance#

-The Master Service needs to maintain mappings related to BufferAllocator and object metadata to efficiently manage memory resources and precisely control replica states in multi-replica scenarios.
+The Master Service needs to maintain mappings related to buffer allocators and object metadata to efficiently manage memory resources and precisely control replica states in multi-replica scenarios.
 Additionally, the Master Service uses read-write locks to protect critical data structures, ensuring data consistency and security in multi-threaded environments.
 The following are the interfaces maintained by the Master Service for storage space information:

 • MountSegment

-ErrorCode MountSegment(uint64_t buffer,
+tl::expected<void, ErrorCode> MountSegment(uint64_t buffer,

 uint64_t size,